JetBrains/kotlin-web-site/docs/topics/getting-started.md

 <tab title="Multiplatform library">

+Support for multiplatform programming is one of Kotlin’s key benefits.
+It reduces time spent writing and maintaining the same code for different platforms while retaining the flexibility and benefits of native programming.

-Here you'll learn how to develop and a multiplatform library.
+Here you'll learn how to develop and a multiplatform library:

 1. **Install the [latest version of IntelliJ IDEA](http://www.jetbrains.com/idea/download/index.html).**